 - themselves

-- their own society and culture
+- · their own society and culture

 - the societies and cultures of others.

 Students are provided with essential concepts, skills, competencies and knowledge to encourage a process of independent thinking that can be used to explain patterns of behaviour, solve problems, and engage in and actively contribute to all levels of society.
 Students are also introduced to the social and cultural research methods commonly used in tertiary institutions.
+A large component of the HSC course is the Major Work (PIP) which requires extensive primary research and a drafting process.